Chalice (Canada): Organization

 Chalice is a Canadian, Catholic child sponsorship organization that supports vulnerable children in developing countries to complete their education.

 Currently, Chalice operates 52 sites throughout Bolivia, Chile, Ghana, Guatemala, Haiti, India, Kenya, Paraguay, Peru, Philippines, Tanzania, Ukraine, and Zambia.

 Through collaboration and communication with their families, sponsored children and their families receive assistance for nutrition, education, and health care.

 In the organization, through community projects, the partners oversee the building or expansion of schools, clinics, hospitals, orphanages, homes, and other construction projects.

 Also, through human development projects facilitated by partners, Chalice offers skills training, training for job search preparation, and training for starting a small business.

 History

 Chalice was founded in 1996 by Father Patrick ‘Pat’ Cosgrove, who has served as a diocesan priest of the Archdiocese of Halifax-Yarmouth since 1985.

-In 1992 a friend from the United States visited Cosgrove and invited him to become involved with the American Catholic sponsorship organization Christian Foundation for Children and Aging (CFCA).
+In 1992 a friend visited Cosgrove and invited him to become involved with the American Catholic sponsorship organization Christian Foundation for Children and Aging (CFCA).
 Cosgrove accepted an invitation to join the board of directors of CFCA Canada.

 In 1996, Cosgrove's operations became an autonomous child sponsorship charity, called Christian Child Care International, later renamed in 2007 to Chalice Canada.
 Chalice moved to its permanent national headquarters in Bedford, Nova Scotia, in the winter of 2016.

-Chalice International began operations in the United States in July 2017.
+Chalice Inc. began operations in the United States in July 2017.
 Chalice Inc. is headquartered in Chicago, Illinois.

 In May 2021, Chalice was constituted as a Private Association of the Faithful by Archbishop Brian Dunn of the Diocese of Halifax-Yarmouth.